cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 ### Data relay

+In the IBC architecture, modules are not directly sending messages to each other over networking infrastructure, but rather creating messages to be sent which are then physically relayed by monitoring "relayer processes".
 IBC assumes the existence of a set of relayer processes with access to an underlying network protocol stack (likely TCP/IP, UDP/IP, or QUIC/IP) and physical interconnect infrastructure.
 These relayer processes monitor a set of ledgers implementing the IBC protocol, continuously scanning the state of each ledger and executing transactions on another ledger when outgoing datagrams have been committed.
 For correct operation and progress in a connection between two ledgers, IBC requires only that at least one correct and live relayer process exists which can relay between the ledgers.

 ### Reliability

 The network layer and relayer processes may behave in arbitrary ways, dropping, reordering, or duplicating packets, purposely attempting to send invalid transactions, or otherwise acting Byzantine.
 This must not compromise the safety or liveness of IBC.
-This is achieved by assigning a sequence number to each packet sent over an IBC connection, which is checked by the IBC handler on the receiving ledger, and providing a method for the sending ledger to check that the receiving ledger has in fact received and handled a packet before sending more packets or taking further action.
+This is achieved by assigning a sequence number to each packet sent over an IBC connection, which is checked by the IBC handler (the part of the state machine implementing the IBC protocol) on the receiving ledger, and providing a method for the sending ledger to check that the receiving ledger has in fact received and handled a packet before sending more packets or taking further action.
 Cryptographic commitments are used to prevent datagram forgery: the sending ledger commits to outgoing datagrams, and the receiving ledger checks these commitments, so datagrams altered in transit by a relayer will be rejected.

 ### Flow control